Emergency Dentist— Lutz, FL

 Dental emergencies differ from each other and have varying treatment prices.
 How much your own costs will depend on your situation, so you should see Dr. Tehrani for an exact estimate.
 Our dental team will then work to make your care more affordable and budget-friendly.
 In particular, we’ll guide you through details on cost factors, dental insurance, and flexible financing.
 The result should be a treatment that helps your smile and doesn’t “break the bank.”

-How to Prevent Dental Emergencies
+Keys to Preventing Dental Emergencies

 Dental Emergency FAQs